JuliaData/SplitApplyCombine.jl/README.md

 semantics, design, and functionality.
 A particular emphasis is placed on ensuring split-apply-combine strategies are easy to apply, and work relatively optimally for arbitrary iterables and data structures included in `Base`.

-This package currently consists of two products: the code, and this document.
-The code provides an example implementation of some of the things discussed in this document.
-This document is a place to organize thoughts on the data manipulation tools provided in `Base` Julia and musings on where to go next.

 ## Motivation